JaronHas/ParallelRepetitionOfLSSD/README.md

-# Jaron_Has_Bachelor_Project
+# ParallelRepetitionOfLSSD
-This is repository consists of all the code used for my bachelor's thesis.
-Three_player_binary corresponds to chapter 4 and example1 to chapter 5.
+This is repository consists of all the code used for the paper "Parallel Repetition of LSSD".
+The folder "example1" corresponds to Section 4 and so does "....py", the folder "Three_player_binary" corresponds to Section 6.

 ## Usage:
 #### Install dependencies: